paladp/cs203-S2019-assessment/assessment.md

   * G = Able to run programs with `pyenv` and `pipenv` using additional commands and flags as necessary
-  * E = Able to run programs with `pyenv` and `pipenv` using additional commands and flags to streamline workflow, while being able to provide assistance and troubleshooting to other individuals using `pyenv` and `pipenv`
+  * E = Able to run programs with `pyenv` and `pipenv` using additional commands and flags to streamline workflow, while providing assistance and troubleshooting to other individuals using `pyenv` and `pipenv`
 * Linting Python programs with `pylint` and `flake8`
   * N = `pylint` and `flake8` not installed, setup, or used